OpenSourceEconomics/ruspy/docs/source/estimation.rst

 Cost parameter estimation
 ***************************

-The cost parameters are now estimated differently for NFXP and MPEC.
+The cost parameters are now estimated differently for NFXP, NFXP_BHHH and MPEC.

 NFXP
 =========================